+SELECT ESJ HIGHLIGHTS AND ACCOMPLISHMENTS FROM THE PAST YEAR

+November 2014

-SELECT ESJ HIGHLIGHTS AND ACCOMPLISHMENTS FROM THE PAST YEAR November 2014 ESJ Inter-Branch Team delegation attends the Race Forward conference in Dallas.
-First ESJ Fair is held to highlight employee work and attended by a broad representation of employees.
-December Hundreds of employees attend the ESJ Forum with a presentation by Rachel Godsil of the Perception Institute on implicit bias and structural racism.
+- ESJ Inter-Branch Team delegation attends the Race Forward conference in Dallas. - First ESJ Fair is held to highlight employee work and attended by a broad representation of employees.

+December

+Hundreds of employees attend the ESJ Forum with a presentation by Rachel Godsil of the Perception Institute on implicit bias and structural racism.
 A team subsequently creates an anti-bias facilitation guide, available online.

+January 2015

+- New Office of Equity and Social Justice is created, with dedicated staffing and resources to work with the Inter-Branch Team to lead, support and coordinate internal and regional equity activities. - New Determinants of Equity Report identifies and catalogs community-level indicators for the Determinants of Equity to support equity reviews, plans and budgets, and performance management.

+February

+The Seattle Foundation and King County invest \$1.5 million to expand successful community efforts that confront increasing inequity.

+March

-January 2015 New Office of Equity and Social Justice is created, with dedicated staffing and resources to work with the Inter-Branch Team to lead, support and coordinate internal and regional equity activities.
-New Determinants of Equity Report identifies and catalogs community-level indicators for the Determinants of Equity to support equity reviews, plans and budgets, and performance management.
-February The Seattle Foundation and King County invest \$1.5 million to expand successful community efforts that confront increasing inequity.
-March King County leaders announce new actions to end racial disproportionality in the justice system, decriminalize homelessness and mental illness, and partner with schools and communities.
-Metro's Partnership to Achieve Comprehensive Equity (PACE) Program is awarded the national Pacesetter award for its work as an unequaled example of "innovative leadership in public sector labor relations."
-Bus service becomes more affordable for riders who qualify for Metro Transit's new ORCA LIFT reduced fare.
-April Launch of two new ESJ trainings on Equity Tools and Race: The Power of an Illusion.
-New Water Taxi, the MV Sally Fox, starts service with ADA friendly and passenger safety amenities.
-May ESJ Strategic Planning process begins.
-Summer workshops are held with 560 employees and more than 100 organizations are engaged to shape the plan.
-Nine Bridge Fellows graduate, complete a leadership program and produce a collaborative ESJ project.
-June King County along with partner jurisdictions host the Governing for Racial Equity Conference to advance equity in government, with more than 500 people in attendance at the Seattle event.
-New Strategic Climate Action Plan serves as roadmap for achieving ambitious targets to reduce greenhouse gas emissions, recognizing vulnerable communities that are most impacted by climate change.
-July Executive and King County Council put Best Starts for Kids on the November ballot, giving voters the opportunity to transform the way the region invests in our children's future.
-King County joins with community leaders, parents and youth to work to end racial disproportion- ality in our juvenile justice system, as part of the Juvenile Justice Equity Steering Committee.
+- King County leaders announce new actions to end racial disproportionality in the justice system, decriminalize homelessness and mental illness, and partner with schools and communities. - Metro's Partnership to Achieve Comprehensive Equity (PACE) Program is awarded the national Pacesetter award for its work as an unequaled example of "innovative leadership in public sector labor relations." - Bus service becomes more affordable for riders who qualify for Metro Transit's new ORCA LIFT reduced fare.

+April

+- Launch of two new ESJ trainings on Equity Tools and Race: The Power of an Illusion. - New Water Taxi, the MV Sally Fox, starts service with ADA friendly and passenger safety amenities.

+May

+- ESJ Strategic Planning process begins.
+Summer workshops are held with 560 employees and more than 100 organizations are engaged to shape the plan. - Nine Bridge Fellows graduate, complete a leadership program and produce a collaborative ESJ project.

+June

+- King County along with partner jurisdictions host the Governing for Racial Equity Conference to advance equity in government, with more than 500 people in attendance at the Seattle event. - New Strategic Climate Action Plan serves as roadmap for achieving ambitious targets to reduce greenhouse gas emissions, recognizing vulnerable communities that are most impacted by climate change.

+July

+- Executive and King County Council put Best Starts for Kids on the November ballot, giving voters the opportunity to transform the way the region invests in our children's future. - King County joins with community leaders, parents and youth to work to end racial disproportionality in our juvenile justice system, as part of the Juvenile Justice Equity Steering Committee.

+August

-August New King County ordinance creates the Immigrant and Refugee Task Force to expand access to opportunities and voices in government.
-King County Council and Executive sign legislation broadening the Federal Voting Rights Law in King County by requiring voting materials be translated into languages beyond Chinese and Vietnamese, starting with Spanish and Korean.
-Seventeen employee projects awarded funds as part of the 2015-16 Equity and Social Justice Opportunity Fund.
-September Executive launches initiative to create 700 units of workforce housing around transit centers.
-Following intensive outreach and enrollment efforts by County and partners, census data confirms dramatic decrease in number of uninsured adults in King County.
-The Water Taxi's newest vessel, the MV Doc Maynard, starts service with ADA friendly and passenger safety amenities.
-October A new Immigrant and Refugee Task Force launches to examine better ways to integrate and engage immigrant and refugee residents and examine the creation of a commission.
-A delegation of King County employees and dozens of regional partners from community organi- zations, philanthropy and local jurisdictions attend PolicyLink's Equity Summit in Los Angeles.
+- New King County ordinance creates the Immigrant and Refugee Task Force to expand access to opportunities and voices in government. - King County Council and Executive sign legislation broadening the Federal Voting Rights Law in King County by requiring voting materials be translated into languages beyond Chinese and Vietnamese, starting with Spanish and Korean. - Seventeen employee projects awarded funds as part of the 2015-16 Equity and Social Justice Opportunity Fund.

+- September Executive launches initiative to create 700 units of workforce housing around transit centers. - Following intensive outreach and enrollment efforts by County and partners, census data confirms dramatic decrease in number of uninsured adults in King County. - The Water Taxi's newest vessel, the MV Doc Maynard, starts service with ADA friendly and passenger safety amenities.